 The basics.
 A practical prepper understands that water is critical to survival.
 You purchase a bottle of water purification tablets.
 You stick them in a backpack with an old, beat-up military surplus canteen and toss it in the bug out bag you’re building.
 You have just improved your odds of survival.

 Consistency and redundancy.
-After addressing other areas of concern, you turn your attention back to water.
-Those tablets will be perfect in the right situation, but they will not (practically) carry you and your family through a month’s worth of water needs.
-So, you “stack” on top of that with a basic portable water filter.
+After addressing other needs, you turn your attention back to water.
+Those tablets will be perfect in the right situation, but they will not carry you and your family through a month’s worth of water needs.
+So, you stack on top of that by ordering a portable water filter.

-In order to make the best choice you do some research and order a portable hiking filter.
-When your order arrives, you put the new gear in your pack, and move the water purification tabs and canteen to one of your vehicles.
+You put the new filter in your pack and move the purification tabs and canteen to one of your vehicles.
 You’ve multiplied your resources and increased your ability to safely supply water for yourself and your loved ones.

 Adding depth.
-You stack additional supplies in your other categories and come back to water, now focusing on your home.
-Maybe you lack the space needed for serious amounts of water storage, but have enough room to add a mid-sized water storage container, etc. until you have met what you calculated as your family’s H2O needs to get through a month without outside assistance.
+You stack even more supplies in your other categories and come back to water, now focusing on your home.
+Maybe you lack the space needed for serious amounts of water storage but have enough room to add a mid-sized water storage container.

 Level II Example: Water

-It’s been a year since you implemented your SHTF plan, and you celebrate by ordering a 6-gallon Crown Berkey Water Filter, a dozen black filters, and a half dozen fluoride filters.
+It’s been a year since you implemented your SHTF plan, and you celebrate by ordering a six-gallon Crown Berkey Water Filter and a dozen black filters.
 Your home and vehicles are now outfitted with layers of water purification and storage options.
-You feel confident that between your various stacked measure you can keep your family successfully hydrated for up to 3 months.
+You feel confident that between all this your family has enough water for three months.

 Level III Example: Water